Heat Pump Prices Review: Pros, Cons and Free Local Estimates

 Absorption heat pumps may be powered by gas, geothermal heating or solar resources.
 Where air conditioners compress refrigerant, absorption pumps add ammonia into water, which is then pressurized and boiled.

-- Because a heat pump creates heat by pulling warmth from the outside air or ground rather than burn fuel, it usually costs less to operate than gas, oil, and electric furnaces.
+- Because a heat pump creates heat by pulling warmth from the outside air or ground rather than burning fuel to generate heat, it usually costs less to operate than gas, oil or electric furnaces.

-- Air source heat pump prices are relatively low.
-It costs about $1,500 to $7,500 to buy and install a unit for the average home.
+- Air source heat pump prices are relatively low, ranging between about $1,500 and $7,500 to buy and install a unit for the average home.

 - The amount of energy needed to create heat drops as the outside temperature rises.